sunfall/caethboards/README.md

 bordelon SWIRLY-A gmail FULLSTOP com, with the appropriate substitutions.)

 Also feel free to contact me if you're interested in a PBeM (or equivalent) game with one of these boards.
-Or if you color then in a particularly pretty fashion.
+Or if you color them in a particularly pretty fashion.